Santu-developer/RishtaConnect/RENDER_DEPLOYMENT_GUIDE.md

 3. Ensure all dependencies in `package.json`

 ### Database Connection Issues:
-1. Verify `DATABASE_URL` format
+1. Verify `DATABASE_URL` format (should be `postgres://user:password@host:port/database`)
-2. Check database credentials
+2. Check that database is in same region as backend for better performance
-3. Ensure database allows external connections
+3. Ensure database is active (free tier expires after 90 days inactivity)
-4. Test connection using MySQL Workbench
+4. Test connection using pgAdmin or DBeaver

 ### CORS Errors:
 1. Verify `FRONTEND_URL` in backend environment variables